-Tool Name Description HDD Protocol Analyzer Catalyst Enterprises Inc ST4-31-0186 A tool that monitors the bus connected to the HDD and analyzes input/output data.
-Network Analyzer Wireshark Version 1.2.11 A tool that monitors and analyzes data communicated over the LAN.
-Encryption Library Fujitsu AES library for FR ver.
+Tool Name Description HDD Protocol Analyzer Catalyst Enterprises Inc ST231-0-179 A tool that monitors the bus connected to the HDD and captures input/output data.
+LeCroy SATA Protocol Suite Ver.4.00 build 385 A tool that analyzes the data captured by the HDD Protocol Analyzer.

+Tool Name Description Network Analyzer Wireshark A tool that monitors and analyzes data communicated over the LAN.
+Ver.
+1.2.11 Rev. 34007 Encryption Library Fujitsu AES library for FR ver.
 1.0 It is used to compare encrypted data and to check the accurate implementation of the encryption algorithm.